MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

 > Complete the [View the CSS for an element](#view-the-css-for-an-element) tutorial before doing this one.

 1. [Open CSS Examples](#open-css-examples).
-1. Hover on the `Add A Class To Me!` text, open the contextual menu \(right-click\), and select **Inspect**.
+1. Hover on the `Add A Class To Me!` text, open the contextual menu \(right-click\), and choose **Inspect**.
-1. Select **.cls**.
+1. Choose **.cls**.
 DevTools reveals a text box where you may add classes to the selected element.
-1. Type `color_me` in the **Add new class** text box and then press `Enter`.
+1. Type `color_me` in the **Add new class** text box and then select `Enter`.
 A checkbox appears below the **Add new class** text box, where you may toggle the class on and off.
 If the `Add A Class To Me!` element has any other classes applied to it, you are also able to toggle each from here.

     :::image type="complex" source="../media/css-elements-add-a-class-to-me-styles-cls.msft.png" alt-text="Applying the color_me class to the element" lightbox="../media/css-elements-add-a-class-to-me-styles-cls.msft.png":::
        Figure 4:  The `color_me` class has been applied to the element using the **.cls** section of the **Styles** tab